jonathanstegall/jonathanstegall.com/_posts/2009-01-15-ie-z-index-bug-with-css-dropdown-menu.markdown

 <div class="image-main"><a href="http://design.jonathanstegall.com/css/iedropdownfix.html"><img src="/wp-content/uploads/2009/01/iedropdownfix-218x140.jpg" alt="IE Dropdown Bug Fix Example" class="two-eighteen" /></a><p class="caption"><a href="http://design.jonathanstegall.com/css/iedropdownfix.html">IE7 Example - click to enlarge</a></p></div>

 This fix causes the dropdowns to appear above everything that is inside the content areas of the page.
 It works in IE7 and IE6.
-My example adds some code to show the <code><select></code> statement, which is another common offender.
+My example adds some code to show the <code>select</code> element, which is another common offender.